 Gluing in stacks:

-Second to the organic, curled edges, the stacking of the petals is probably the most important element in giving your flowers a natural look.
+Second to the organic, curled edges, the layers of petals is probably the most important element in giving your flowers a natural look.
 You have basically unlimited options here, but I’m going to describe the three methods I used:

 Whether you start with flat petals, cup shaped petals, or cones, you will want to rotate your layers and glue so that the petals fill in the spaces between one another.
 For each flower, I started with at least two layers of the same size and number of petals (3, 4, or 5) and rotated enough to fill in between.
 Here I actually used four layers of 3 petals.